MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-vm-settings.md

 ## Create a production checkpoint for a VM

-Production checkpoints allow you to easily create "point in time" images of a VM which can then be restored later.
+Production checkpoints allow you to easily create "point in time" images of a VM, which can then be restored later.

 - Productions checkpoints are achieved using backup technology inside the guest to create the checkpoint, instead of using saved state technology.
 - On a virtual machine running a Windows operating system production checkpoints are created with the Volume Snapshot Service (VSS).